braydencw1/dzjoin/README.md

 If `DZJOIN_STEAMCMD_PATH` is not set, dzjoin will:

-- Try to use `steamcmd` from PATH
+- Look for `steamcmd` in your PATH
-- Otherwise exit with an error
+- If not found, it will exit with an error

 ---